 As mentioned above, your definition of SFE must align with your company’s strategy.
 For a simple formula, consider the following.

 Sales Effectiveness = average strategic sales* output.

-Each firm will define its strategic sales output to match their corporate strategy.
+Each firm will define its strategic sales output to match its corporate strategy.
 Based on your company’s strategy the output could be: